Menu

 • New York – Experience New York City, Ellis Island, the Statue of Liberty, and Niagara Falls.

-• New Jersey – Explore Revolutionary War sites, historic towns, and scenic Atlantic coast destinations.
+• New Jersey – Explore Revolutionary War battlefields, historic towns, and Atlantic coast destinations.

 Washington DC US Capitol Building illuminated at twilight reflected in the Capitol Reflecting Pool under a purple and pink sky

-Explore the birthplace of American government and the cultural traditions of the Chesapeake region.
+Explore the birthplace of American government and the cultural traditions of the Mid-Atlantic.

-• Washington, D.C. – Explore the National Mall, Smithsonian museums, the U.S. Capitol, and iconic national memorials.
+• Washington, D.C. – Explore the National Mall, Smithsonian museums, the U.S. Capitol, and national memorials.

 • Maryland – Discover Chesapeake Bay culture, maritime heritage, and historic waterfront communities.

-• Delaware – Visit America’s First State and explore colonial landmarks and coastal attractions.
+• Delaware – Visit America’s First State and explore colonial landmarks and scenic beaches.

 • Virginia – Experience Colonial Williamsburg, Jamestown, Yorktown, and the homes of America’s Founding Fathers.